taminaru/dogecord/docs/other/updating.md

 ##### SQLiteHandler

-SQLiteHandler and related properties in AkairoClient have been removed completely.
+SQLiteHandler and related properties in DogeCordClient have been removed completely.
 Alternatives include `SQLiteProvider` and `SequelizeProvider`.
 Or, you can make your own by extending the `Provider` class.
 For a guide on how to use the new providers, see [Using Providers](./providers,md).

 ##### Other Removals

-Other removals include the send aliases in CommandUtil, deprecated methods in ClientUtil, and some methods in AkairoClient.
+Other removals include the send aliases in CommandUtil, deprecated methods in ClientUtil, and some methods in DogeCordClient.
 Most of them can now be found in Discord.js itself or implemented yourself if needed.